 Communication is the Key

 When you manage a team in person, keeping the team members informed is easier and efficient.
-However, virtually, you need to put more effort to ensure the same.
+However, to manage virtual teams, you need to put more effort to ensure the same.
 This is where clear communication plays a role.
 Ensure that you communicate with your team in a clear, concise, and consistent manner.
 Further, let all team members know the role and responsibilities of other members so that they can view the process as a team and not as individuals.
 Avoid duplication of work and be clear about timelines and solve queries immediately.
 In a virtual situation, a small miscommunication can lead to wastage of time of your team member, yourself, and affect the productivity of the entire team.

 Schedule Regular Meetings